dagophil/cardgame/README.md

-## A python implementation of the wizard card game.
+## A python implementation of a card game.
-Soon, you can play the famous wizard card game online.
+Soon, you can play a famous card game online.

 ### What is done so far (newest on top):
 - The server is complete.